 Why do monitors display colors differently?

-For better understanding, we need to know about the color spaces.
+For better understanding, we need to take a look at the color spaces.

-The human eye can see a certain number of colors which is represented in the adjacent picture.
-But our monitors are capable of showing only some portion of colors out of the whole color space.
+The human eye can see a certain range of colors which is represented by a colored portion of the graph in the adjacent diagram.

 Almost all the content we watch over the internet is in sRGB.
 Most of the consumer grade monitors and television show colors in sRGB space.

 Adobe RGB covers a larger spectrum of the color space.
 It is mainly used by graphic designers and digital artists to get a more accurate color representation of their work.
 It is also used in print as it is capable of showing all the colors of CMYK color space, hence the color of print matches the color on the monitor.

 As of now, only professional grade monitors are capable of showing Adobe RGB colors.

 Main Reason for inaccurate colors

 Very often our monitors are unable to show all the colors within the sRGB color space due to inaccurate calibration.
 So of the monitors may show accurate colors initially by down the line its screen needs to be calibrated again.

 What does monitor calibrators do